 - o The aerosol generation process in the EHTS is equivalent to the aerosol generation process in most e-vapor products (EVP), for which aerosol formers (glycerol and propylene glycol) in the e-liquid are vaporized during heating and are subsequently cooled down to form liquid aerosol droplets.

 - o The EHTP, when used as intended in the EHTS Holder, does not generate solid particles, as demonstrated by detailed experiments involving scanning electron microscopy (SEM) analysis.
 Thermodenuder and thermodilution techniques are not able to determine the presence of solid particles alone without being combined with microscopy analysis, such as SEM.

 - o More than 97.8% w/w (mass fraction) of the EHTS mainstream aerosol constituents transfer via vaporization/direct transfer processes to the aerosol from the multicomponent EHTP.
-Less than 2.2% w/w of the EHTS mainstream aerosol constituents are likely to be formed by low-temperature pyrolysis processes (torrefaction), as suggested by the limited influence of oxygen on the aerosol composition.
+Less than 2.2% w/w of the EHTS mainstream aerosol constituents are likely to be formed by torrefaction and low-temperature pyrolysis processes, as suggested by the limited influence of oxygen on the aerosol composition.

-- o The mere presence of low amounts of pyrolysates in an aerosol does not unambiguously imply that the aerosol is smoke, as the amount of the pyrolysates must be high enough to reach supersaturation to condense (nucleate) or to react with each other to form particulates.
-For example, the aerosol generated by EVPs contains low amounts of pyrolysates but is not considered to be smoke.
+- o The mere presence of low amounts of pyrolysates in an aerosol does not imply that the aerosol is smoke, as the amount of the pyrolysates must be high enough to reach supersaturation to condense (nucleate) or to react with each other to form particulates.
+For example, the aerosols generated by EVPs contain low amounts of pyrolysates and are not considered to be smoke.

 To summarize, scientific evidence comprehensively demonstrates that there is no combustion of the EHTP tobacco material occurring during intended use of the EHTS and that the aerosol generated is not smoke.